 National Marriage Week is the brainchild of Richard Kane who started it in the UK in 1996.
 It has now spread to The Czech Republic, Hungry, Switzerland, Germany, Belgium, Ireland, Northern Ireland, and Australia.
-See -http://www.marriage-weekinternational.com.
+Visit http://www.marriage-weekinternational.com to learn more.

-We recognize in particular that social science is clear that children are best served when they grow up with both a mother and father.
+Social science is clear that children are best served when they grow up with both a mother and father.
 It is critical to strengthen the bonds of marriage to best support children so that they can thrive and flourish.

 National Marriage Week USA is a campaign initiated in February 2010 to encourage many diverse groups to launch individual and simultaneous efforts, as well as some collaborative, in order to raise the issue of marriage to the national agenda.
-We seek to build cooperation with houses of worship, businesses, education, the media, government and with parents.
+We seek to build cooperation with houses of worship, businesses, education, the media, government and parents.

 Sheila Weber, our Executive Director, has been a guest on more than 500 radio and TV shows nationwide.
 As a President’s Scholar at New York University, she wrote her Master’s thesis on “The Role of Public Policy on the Dissolution of a Marriage Culture.”

 Heather Grizzle, our Campaign Manager, brings a younger generation's perspective to these important issues.
 She graduated cum laude from Harvard University and her background includes work political, corporate and financial communications .

 Contact Sheila Weber at email@example.com for more information or if you would like to have your resources added to this site.